ksaurabh21/deep-reinforcement-learning/p3_collab-compet/README.md

 2. Place the file in the DRLND GitHub repository, in the `p3_collab-compet/` folder, and unzip (or decompress) the file.

+3. Then open anaconda prompt, change directory to `p3_collab-compet/`, activate drlnd environment and launch jupyter notebook.

 ### Instructions

-Follow the instructions in `Tennis.ipynb` to get started with training the agent!
+Execute the cells in `Tennis.ipynb` to train the agent!